-45. The Government of the United Kingdom, in submitting this application to the Court, accordingly contends :-

-- (1) that by reason of historic British discoveries of certain territories in the Antarctic and sub-Antarctic; by reason of the long-continued and peaceful display of British sovereignty from the date of those discoveries onwards in, and in regard to, the territories concerned; by reason of the incorporation of these territories in the dominions of the British Crown; by virtue of their formal constitution in the Royal Letters Patent of 1908 and 1917 as the British Possession called the Falkland Islands Dependencies: the United Kingdom possesses, and at all material dates has possessed, the sovereignty over the territories of the Falkland Islands Dependencies, and in particular the South Sandwich Islands, South Georgia, the South Orkneys, South Shetlands, Graham Land and Coats Land; - (2) that the legal titles of the United Kingdom to the Falkland Islands Dependencies, and in particular to the South Sandwich Islands, South Georgia, the South Orkneys, South Shetlands, Graham Land and Coats Land, are, and at all material dates have been, superior to the claims of any other State, and in particular to those of the Republic of Argentina; - (3) that, in consequence, the pretensions of the Republic of Argentina to the South Sandwich Islands, South Georgia, the South Orkneys, South Shetlands, Graham Land and Coats Land, and her encroachments and pretended acts of sovereignty in those territories are, under international law, illegal and invalid.
+- 43. The Government of the United Kingdom, in submitting this application to the Court, accordingly contends:- - (1) that by reason of historic British discoveries of certain territories in the Antarctic and sub-Antarctic; by reason of the long-continued and peaceful display of British sovereignty from the date of those discoveries onwards in, and in regard to, the territories concerned; by reason of the incorporation of these territories in the dominions of the British Crown; by virtue of their formal constitution in the Royal Letters Patent of 1908 and 1917 as the British Possession called the Falkland Islands Dependencies: the United Kingdom possesses, and at all material dates has possessed, the sovereignty over the territories of the Falkland Islands Dependencies.

-46. The Government of the United Kingdom, therefore, asks the Court to declare-

-- (1) that the United Kingdom, as against the Republic of Argentina, possesses, and at all material dates has possessed, valid and subsisting legal titles to the sovereignty over all the territories comprised in the Falkland Islands Dependencies, and in particular South Sandwich Islands, South Georgia, the South Orkneys, South Shetlands, Graham Land and Coats Land; - (2) that the pretensions of the Republic of Argentina to the territories comprised in the Falkland Islands Dependencies, and in particular South Sandwich Islands, South Georgia, the South Orkneys, South Shetlands, Graham Land and Coats Land, and her encroachments and pretended acts of sovereignty in or relative to any of those territories are, under international law, illegal and invalid; - (3) that the Republic of Argentina is bound to respect the United Kingdom's sovereignty over the territories comprised in the Falkland Islands Dependencies, and in particular South Sandwich Islands, South Georgia, the South Orkneys, South Shetlands, Graham Land and Coats Land, to cease her pretensions to exercise sovereignty in or relative to those territories and, if called on by the United Kingdom, to withdraw from them all or any Argentine personnel and equipment.
+- encies, and in particular the South Shetlands and Graham Land; - (2) that the legal titles of the United Kingdom to the Falkland Islands Dependencies, and in particular to the South Shetlands and Graham Land, are, and at all material dates have been, superior to the claims of any other State, and in particular to those of the Republic of Chile; - (3) that in consequence, the pretensions of the Republic of Chile to the South Shetlands and Graham Land and her encroachments and pretended acts of sovereignty in those territories are, under international law, illegal and invalid. - 44.
+The Government of the United Kingdom, therefore, asks the Court to declare- - (1) that the United Kingdom, as against the Republic of Chile, possesses, and at all material dates has possessed, valid and subsisting legal titles to the sovereignty of the South Shetlands and Graham Land; - (2) that the pretensions of the Republic of Chile to the South Shetlands and Graham Land and her encroachments and pretended acts of sovereignty in or relative to those territories are, under international law, illegal and invalid; - (3) that the Republic of Chile is bound to respect the United Kingdom's sovereignty over the South Shetlands and Graham Land, to cease her pretensions to exercise sovereignty in, or relative to those territories and, if called on by the United Kingdom, to withdraw from them all or any Chilean personnel and equipment.

-I have the honour to be, Sir, Your obedient Servant,
+I have the honour to be, Sir, Your obedient Servant.